wcm-io-frontend/aem-clientlib-generator/README.md

     * file object contains:
       * `src` {String} - source file relative to the current working directory or the global `cwd` option, if set
       * `dest` {String} - destination relative to the clientlib folder including base
+  * `cwd` {String} - change working directory (relative to the context / global `cwd` option); only available with glob pattern
+  * `flatten` {Boolean} - using file's basename instead of folder hierarchy; default true; only available with glob pattern

+For an glob example see example section below.

 ```javascript
 // simple version